reactjs/react.dev/content/docs/reference-react-dom-server.md

 #### Options

 - `onShellReady?: () => void` — called when an initial shell is ready to be streamed.
-Start piping into your response here and suspended content blocks will "pop in" via inline `<script>` tags.
+Start piping into your response here and suspended content blocks will "pop in" via inline `<script>` tags once they are ready.
 - `onShellError?: () => void` — called if an error occurs while rendering the initial shell.
 - `onAllReady?: () => void` — use instead of `onShellReady` to wait for all suspense boundaries to be ready before streaming.
 Start piping into your response here and the entire HTML tree will be outputted in one go.
 - `onError?: (error: mixed) => void` — (called when?)